-I retain your personal data while you remain a client unless you ask me to delete it.
+I retain your personal data while you remain a client, or your data is relevant to a client's case, unless you ask me to delete it.
 My Retention and Disposal Policy (copy available on request) details how long I hold data for and how I dispose of it when it no longer needs to be held.
 I will delete or anonymise your information at your request unless:

-- There is an unresolved issue, such as a claim or dispute; - I am legally required to; or - There are overriding legitimate business interests to do so.
+- There is an unresolved issue, such as a claim or dispute; - · I am legally required to; or - There are overriding legitimate business interests to do so.

-I will typically retain case files for a period of 7 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
+I will typically retain case files for a period of 6 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
 This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods